anoduck/amethyst-theme/README.md

 ## Contributing

 Contributions are welcome!
 Please make an issue or pull request if there are any changes you'd like to see.

+## Things to fix:

+- [ ] Interactive Graph Missing
+- [ ] Unify `/docs` and `/quartz` partials into one homogenous partial directory.
+- [ ] Creation of css partial to load css, rather than having it dumped in the user's assets folder
+- [ ] Ditto for JavaScript.
+- [ ] configure a hook for hugo to run obsidian-hugo automatically before build.
+- [ ] And many more...

 ## Credits